leclauss/tsgenerator/README.md

 ## Introduction

 This generator of synthetic time series is the result of a student research project.
 The idea was born, since the range of implementations generating time series specialized for evaluation of motif discovery algorithms was non-existing.
 This project is intended as a cross platform implementation.
-Therefore, the TSGenerator was tested on Kubuntu 17.10, Windows 10 and macOS 10.14.3 Mojave.
+Therefore, the TSGenerator was tested on Ubuntu 18.04.3 LTS, Windows 10 and macOS 10.14.3 Mojave.
 Installation guides for each platform follow in the sections **Prerequisites** and **Installion**.

 ### Prerequisites